 The Structure Tree Item Menu

 A mouse menu that includes View, Edit and Status tools is available by right-clicking on an item in the tree.
-Many of these options are also available in the Items tab ribbon which will be discussed more in The Menu Tabs and Ribbons section below.
+Many of these options are also available on the Items tab ribbon which will be discussed more in The Menu Tabs and Ribbons section below.